 Ten Second Review of the BMW 2 Series Active Tourer 225xe

-BMW's 2 Series Active Tourer five-seat compact MPV gets the Munich brand's latest Plug-in technology.
+BMW's improved 2 Series Active Tourer five-seat compact MPV continues to feature the option of the Munich brand's latest Plug-in technology.
 It makes quite a difference too.
-This car uses a BMW eDrive electric motor and a 1.5-litre three-cylinder BMW TwinPower Turbo engine to offer both an electric driving experience and unrestricted mobility.
-The resulting combined fuel consumption of 141.2mpg and CO2 emissions figure of 46g/km set the benchmark in the class.
+The 225xe version of this car uses a BMW eDrive electric motor and a 1.5-litre three-cylinder BMW TwinPower Turbo engine to offer both an electric driving experience and unrestricted mobility.
+The resulting combined fuel consumption of 113mpg and CO2 emissions figure of 57g/km set the benchmark in the class.

 If you like the idea of plugging in your family-sized BMW but you don't want something as unusual-looking as the company's i3 model, then your dealer will point you towards this car, the 225xe version of the brand's 2 Series Active Tourer five-seat compact MPV.